 The intent for the Tract B Sub-zone is to retain the existing Hightstown Engine Company building and the historic concrete mill building while redeveloping the remaining area, including the vacant municipal building and the Hightstown East Windsor Historic Society property.
-The public right-of-way of Mechanic Street within this tract shall be vacated. however a public access easement is to be provided to permit access to the parking garage and an alternate access for the Engine Company. maximum of 258 dwelling units are permitted within Figure 2 Concrete Mill Building the Tract.
+The public right-of-way of Mechanic Street within this tract shall be vacated. however a public access easement is to be provided to permit access to the parking garage and an alternate for the access Engine Company.
+A maximum of 258 dwelling units are permitted within the Tract.